vahidAK/PatMat/README.md

 of each homologous chromosome in a single sample.

 Required arguments:
-  --bam BAM, -b BAM     The path to the cordinate sorted bam file.
+  --bam BAM, -b BAM     The path to the coordinate sorted bam file.
   --output OUTPUT, -o OUTPUT
                         The path to directory and prefix to save files. e.g path/to/directory/prefix
   --vcf VCF, -v VCF     The path to the vcf file.
   --strand_vcf STRAND_VCF, -sv STRAND_VCF
-                        The path to the chromosome-scale phased vcf file.This is the input vcf file that has been phased using strand-seq data.
+                        The path to the chromosome-scale phased vcf file.
+This is the input vcf file that has been phased using strand-seq data.
   --reference REFERENCE, -ref REFERENCE